tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <img src="{{ site.url }}/img/pitl06/colour-channels-get-area.png" />
 </figure>

-Alternatively, you can make use of the [`copy()`](https://py.processing.org/reference/copy.html) function, which also provides arguments for the destination scale.
+Alternatively, you can make use of the [`copy()`](https://py.processing.org/reference/copy.html) function which also provides arguments for the destination scale.

 {% highlight py %}
+#    src. coords --> dest. coords
 copy(0,0,200,200,    600,600,100,100)
 {% endhighlight %}

 <figure>